 In accordance with mutually-agreed upon procedures, FPL and the Customer shall jointly operate the Joint Use Facilities in accordance with Good Utility Practice, including, but not limited to: (1) closing breakers to accomplish interconnection, but not synchronization, of the Facility to the FPL Transmission System; (2) opening breakers to remove the Facility from service; (3) operating disconnect and ground switches as required; (4) in-service relay testing; and (5) battery system testing and maintenance.

-4.7 Obligation to Supply Reactive Power
+4.7 Obligation to Supply Reactive Power [Section 4.7 is subject to further review]

 Customer shall supply reactive power from the Facility: (1) in a safe and reliable manner; (2) in accordance with Good Utility Practice; (3) in accordance with applicable operational and/or reliability criteria, protocols, and directives, including those of FPL, NERC and FRCC; and (4) in accordance with the provisions of this Agreement.
-The Facility shall generate such reactive power up to, but not in excess of, the amount available from the Facility’s equipment in operation in accordance with the voltage schedule prescribed by FPL so as to maintain reactive support in the area.
-In the event that under normal operating conditions the Facility is unable to supply reactive power consistent with the design standards identified in Section 4.7.1, the Customer shall take appropriate steps to configure the Facility to meet such standards, including, as necessary, the installation of static and/or dynamic reactive power compensating devices.
+The Facility shall generate such reactive power up to, but not in excess of, the amount available from the Facility’s equipment, within the operating limits of the equipment, in operation in accordance with the voltage schedule prescribed by FPL so as to maintain reactive support in the area.
+[Soderquist suggests deleting this sentence completely: In the event that under normal operating conditions the Facility is unable to supply reactive power consistent with the design standards identified in Section 4.7.1, the Customer shall take commercially reasonably measures to meet such standards.]

-4.7.1 The Facility power factor design limitation minimum requirement for a unit operated in excess of 1500 hours per year shall be a reactive power capability sufficient to maintain a composite power delivery at the Points of Interconnection at a power factor of:

-0.95 leading and when the Facility is operating up to its maximum designed MW output and the voltage at the Points of Interconnection is in the range of 103%-107% of the FPL nominal voltage, i.e. 500kV; and

-0.90 lagging when the Facility is operating up to its maximum designed MW output and the voltage at the Points of Interconnection is in the range of 95%-103% of the FPL nominal voltage, i.e. 500kV.

-The Facility power factor design limitation minimum requirement for a unit operated less than 1500 hours per year shall be a reactive power capability sufficient to maintain a composite power delivery at the Points of Interconnection at a power factor of:

-1.00 when the Facility is operating up to its maximum designed MW output and the voltage at the Points of Interconnection is in the range of 103%-107% of the FPL nominal voltage, i.e. 500kV; and

-0.90 lagging when the Facility is operating up to its maximum designed MW output and the voltage at the Points of Interconnection is in the range of 95%-103% of the FPL nominal voltage, i.e. 500kV.
+4.7.1 Each Unit shall have a voltage regulator capable of maintaining stable voltage at the generator terminal.
+The Units shall have a minimum design reactive power capability sufficient to maintain continuous real power delivery at the generator terminals at a power factor between 0.95 leading (when the Facility is absorbing reactive power from FPL’s Transmission System) and 0.90 lagging (when the Facility is supplying reactive power to FPL’s Transmission System).
+Facility equipment shall be selected so as to not unduly restrict the continuous reactive capability of the generator.
+IEEE Standard C57.116 IEEE Guide for Transformers Directly Connected to Generators shall be followed when specifying the step-up transformer.
+The step-up transformer shall have taps that cover the range of transmission system voltages as specified by FPL, with less than or equal to 2.5% difference between adjacent taps.
+Each generator shall be capable of continuous operation at 0.95 per unit to 1.05 per unit voltage and 59.5 Hz to 60.5 Hz and limited time operation for larger deviations .
+Customer shall demonstrate to FPL that Facility meets the requirements of this section prior to the In-Service Date.
+In the event that Facility does not meet these standards, FPL may require the installation of static and/or dynamic reactive power compensating devices.
+The cost of such devices shall be the responsibility of Customer.